tytydraco/yessleep/out/I_am_stuck_in_a_haunted_dormitory.md

 *Representative Director*

 Well, that was a handful.
-Nothing surprising or something I have not dealt with before, but I should not be so cocky.
-With these creatures, nothing is certain.I push myself from the ground and place the list on my roommate's bed.
+Nothing surprising or something I have not dealt with before, but I should not be cocky.
+With these creatures, nothing is certain.

+I push myself from the ground and place the list on my roommate's bed.
 I hope she has strong nerves and common sense.
 I would hate to switch roommates so frequently.
 I look away from the paper and grab my wallet from my suitcase.
 Instead of dooming my future in advance, I should ready myself for war.
-I need to make preparations for the wonderful journey I will have with demons and other shitfaced creatures.
+I need to make preparations for the wonderful journey I will have at Silver River University with demons and other shitfaced creatures.

 The first night we heard the knocks.
 In the beginning, they were subtle almost as if like it did not want to wake us up.
 Once I realized the time, my natural annoyance took control.
 I just grabbed my headphones and blasted them with music, Christian rock to be specific.
-I do not know if it realizes the passive-aggressive message I am sending to it - they never seem to be aggravated by it - but it makes me feel fuzzy and warm inside, knowing that at least I can say fuck you in some way.I was so engrossed with loving Jesus, that when Rachel shook my shoulder I almost fell off the bed.
+I do not know if it realizes the passive-aggressive message I am sending to it - they never seem to be aggravated by it - but it makes me feel fuzzy and warm inside, knowing that at least I can say fuck you in some way.
+I was so engrossed with the song about loving Jesus, that when Rachel shook my shoulder I almost fell off the bed.

 \- What the fuck Rachel? - I press my palm to my heart, I feel it beating furiously.